Main Content

 Get Involved

 The Spokane Food Policy Council meets the third Wednesday of each month.
-We are actively recruiting for membership, so contact us now if you would like to get involved!
+We are actively recruiting for Council membership, so please submit an application if you would like to get involved!
+You may also apply to volunteer on one of our working committees.

 Outcomes